WCRP-CORDEX/simulation-status/README.md

 You can add or update your simulations by either:

  * Modifying [this Google doc](https://docs.google.com/document/d/1Jy53yvB9SDOiWcwKRJc_HpWVgmjxZhy-qVviHl6ymDM/edit?usp=sharing) or
- * Opening and [issue](https://github.com/WCRP-CORDEX/simulation-status/issues/new) or PR in this repository
+ * Opening an [issue](https://github.com/WCRP-CORDEX/simulation-status/issues/new) or PR in this repository